Hurricaaane/dyesub-notes/README.md

   - ABS has a very low melting point, lower than the heat necessary for dyesub, never try dyesub on ABS ever
   - PBT might melt around 220 degrees Celsius, check the temperature of the heat press or heating element beforehand

+## Applying the heat

+- As much as possible maximize physical pressure and minimize thickness separation between the heating element and the dyesub paper.
+If the subject being dyed is not flat, then find a way to both apply pressure and transfer heat to the subject being dyed.
+Not applying enough pressure or using different thicknesses will lead to differences in dye absorption
+- Experiment with different cooking durations.
+Overcooking can make black color turn brown
+- Moisture will cause unwanted spreading of the ink
+- After applying the heat, remove the paper firmly and quickly to avoid leaving a ghost image

 ## Maintenance

 - Ink from a dyesub printer is subject to these aging effects